nullabork/fetcho/README.md

 Use this for user facing tools.
 You make up your own access keys minimum of 12 chars.

-* GET /wellknown - get all well known 'WorkspaceAccessKey's
+* GET /wellknown - get all well known `WorkspaceAccessKey`s
 * GET /{accesskey} - list all the `WorkspaceAccessKey`s for an `AccessKey`
 * GET /{accesskey}/workspace/{workspaceAccessKeyId} - get a specific `Workspace` by its `WorkspaceAccessKey` id
 * GET /{accesskey}/workspace/{workspaceAccessKeyId}/results - get the `Workspace` `WorkspaceResults`.
 Optional ?fromSequence=&lt;number greater than 0&gt;&count=&lt;number:0-50&gt;